Marvin510/ChicagoSpeedViolations/README.md

 ### Future enhancements

-A future enhancement to this visualization would be to optain school locations to prove or disprove that cameras have been installed 1/8 of mile from schools as the City of Chicago Claims.
+- A future enhancement to this visualization would be to optain school locations to prove or disprove that cameras have been installed 1/8 of mile from schools as the City of Chicago Claims.
+- Consider other socio economic factors that may be affecting the location of cameras

 ### The making process of visualization #2

-- The Ward with the only Independent Representative has the highest amount of Violation.
-The City of Chicago has 48 Wards filled by Democrats, 1 by a republican and 1 by an Independent.

-4- Found that the city of Chicago is divided into 50 wards, each with 1 representative.
-Out of the 50 there is one not controlled by democrats or Republicans and it is the one with the highest vioaoations.
+- The city of Chicago is divided into 50 wards, each with 1 representative.
+Out of the 50 there is one not controlled by democrats or Republicans and it is the one with the highest violations.
+The Ward with the only Independent Representative has the highest amount of Violations.

 While researching the zip code issue from the original data set I came to realize that I did not understant the meaning of the wards.